 You see, The Death of Gaia feels like a river of grim, yet strangely dignified melodies built on comfortable rumblings of Death Metal growls.
 Together with all those riffs and solos, plus subdued progressive elements as part of that mighty funeral parade.
 A record that flows down that mountain of grief in a stately manner.
 Until it breaches on that dark ocean of eternity called Hades that even Styx one day must meet.

 Whilst we enjoyed the wilier moods and atmospheric soundscapes of the piece, Officium Triste created a record that is almost too polished for its own good.
 No real surprises, no hard edges to speak of, just a theme-driven flow of finely elaborated tracks.
 All of that jazz floats downriver, pretty much on an even keel.

 And for once the theme and its implications may very well work in the disfavor of its creator.
 Because it positively perpetuates this soberly grave delivery of slow-marching downcast tunes.
 So much so that all of these tracks kind of flow into each other of much more of the same.

-In other words, here we have a tune that you can take to a point before your thoughts start to wander elsewhere.
+In other words, here we have a tune that you can take to a point, before your thoughts start to wander elsewhere.
 So, The Death of Gaia truly sports a lot of allure and it is – indeed – intricately forged.
-Which really is a true tribute to the 25+ years of experience this band brings to the mixing table.
+And this is a true tribute to the 25+ years of experience this band brings to the mixing table.

 But was this record really able to captivate this crew to the very bitter end?
 Like some of this year’s outstanding Doom Death Metal or Progressive Metal offerings so convincingly did?